soonheumko/Local/README.md

 Intel Fortran run-time library is said to provide the disk block I/O buffer, where multiple I/O streams are packed together and transferred to the physical disk I/O for operation.
 By default, the Fortran run-time system conducts the unbuffered disk writes.

-It contributes to improving the writing performance, especially if the size of element at a single instruction is small (the *Case 3* in ~~**Example 1**~~).
+It contributes to improving the writing performance, especially if the size of element at a single instruction is small (the *Case 3* in [Example 1](#example_1)).
 We also observe that the writing performance is significantly improved if your file is of FORMATTED one.
 Meanwhile, the disk block I/O buffer consumes local RAM space, which can result in the OOM (Out-Of-Memory) situation depending on your data size.

-**(Q3)** How to link to the example (another part within the same document)

 To enable the buffered write, you can choose one of following ways: